epquito/To-do-list-Assesment/README.md

     }

 }
-# Refrences the default Security group that is given to you by aws but also changing the ingress/egress for this deployment
+# References the default Security Group that is given to you by AWS but also changes the ingress/egress for this deployment.

 resource "aws_default_security_group" "default" {
   vpc_id = aws_default_vpc.default.id
   ingress {